RKR21/cardsharks/docs/DesignDoc.md

 As stated in the lecture slides for object-oriented design, the controller acts as the separation (or go-between) for system operations and the user interface.
 Currently, the team’s application uses 4 controllers to manage the inventory, accounts, and carts.
 Specifically, it oversees operations that include altering various objects such as adding, deleting, and editing these objects.
 Each controller has different methods since they have different requirements.
 As seen below the front end only communicates with the back end through HTTP calls to these 4 controllers.

 ## Static Code Analysis/Future Design Improvements

 ![StaticCodeAnalysis](StaticTesting.png)

 No bugs were detected in the project but has some remaining code smells.
 As seen below most are pointing to using a built-in format for argument construction and duplication of mapping URL's.
 While some of these are valid, such as reversed assertion parameters, many are minor.
-One of the most common code smell is duplicate strings in controller mapping but arguably adds to readability when trying to understand the correct format for calling a function.
+One of the most common code smells is duplicate strings in controller mapping but arguably adds to readability when trying to understand the correct format for calling a function.
 There were some careless code smells such as unused imports in the UI, as seen below, but was low in count and severity.

 ![CodeSmells](CodeSmell.png)
 ![CodeSmells](Code_Smell1.png)